isthisthat/negaca_grav/user/pages/08.batizado2018/_info/section.md

 menu: info
 ---

 Mestre Chitãozinho and his students welcome you to the 10th Grupo Negaça Capoeira Batizado and Troca de Cordões on the weekend of **15-17 June 2018**!
 The Batizado e Troca de Cordões (literally meaning "baptism and change of belts") is an annual event where new students get their first belt and regular students change to a higher belt.
-Get a chance to train with famous [masters](#guests) from around the world, meet new people, train and have an awesome time!
+Get a chance to train with famous [masters](#guests) from around the world, meet new people, try new capoeira styles and have an awesome time!

 - - -

-###There's limited availability so get your tickets now!
+###There's limited availability, get your tickets now!

 Please note:
 * Prices below are for **guests only**!
+Profesores and above can join us for free.
 Students of Negaça please talk to your instructor regarding your contribution towards the event.
 * Saturday and all-event tickets include entrance to the **Negaça Brazilian Party**!
-* There will be a **hot buffet** for £6 (£4 for kids) on Saturday after the capoeira event (collected on-site).
+* There will be a **hot buffet** for £6 adults / £4 kids (pay on-site) on Saturday after the capoeira event.
 Price includes a **raffle ticket**!
 More details in the [schedule](#schedule) below.
 * Accommodation is not guaranteed.
 We will do our best to accommodate guests who request it on a first-come first-served basis.
 * **Discount rates** (20%) are available for students traveling from abroad for this event, and instructors bringing two or more students.

+  &nbsp;

     <div class="col-md-12">
+    <div class="col-md-3">&nbsp;</div>
     <div class="col-md-6">
 	<div class="panel panel-primary">
 		<div class="panel-heading">
-			<h3>Purchase tickets!</h3>
+			<h3>Purchase tickets</h3>
 		</div>
 		<div class="panel-body" id="payment">
 			<form class="form-horizontal" action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_blank">